-The bioavailability of oral capsules and gummies is much lower than that of vaping or sublingual drops.
-But on the bright side, figuring out how many milligrams of CBD you're consuming is straightforward.
-With capsules and gummies, you know exactly how many milligrams you’re taking because the packaging will tell you how many milligrams of CBD are in each gummy.
-The typical range is between 10 - 25 milligrams of CBD per capsule or gummy.
+With gummies and capsules, you know exactly how many milligrams you’re taking.
+The packaging will tell you how many milligrams of CBD are in each gummy or capsule.
+The typical range is between 10 and 25 milligrams of CBD per capsule or gummy.

-Once again, you should start slow with no more than one capsule or gummy.
-Edibles can take anywhere from 30 minutes to well over an hour to “kick in” since they go through your digestive system.
+It’s generally recommended that you start slow with no more than one capsule or gummy.
+They can take anywhere from 30 minutes to well over an hour to “kick in” since they go through your digestive system.
 It is recommended that you not take more than your initial dose until at least 2 hours later given the delayed effect.

 How Much CBD Should I Vape?

-Getting the right dose when vaping is even harder than sublingual oils.
+Getting the right dose when vaping CBD is more difficult than sublingual oils.
 With the sublingual oils, you can do a calculation of how many drops are needed to achieve a desired dosage.
-But vaping is much different since you have to fill a vape pen or tank with e-liquid and then take "hits" from it.
+But vaping is much different since you have to fill a vape pen or tank with e-liquid and then take pulls from it.

-With vaping, it’s generally recommended that you take one or two "hits" and then wait a few minutes.
-If you haven’t gotten any relief, then you can take another one or two "hits" and repeat the process until you do.
+When vaping CBD, it’s generally recommended that you take one or two short pulls and then wait a few minutes.
+If you haven’t gotten any relief, then you can take another one or two pulls and repeat the process until you do.

 Does Weight Matter When It Comes to CBD Dosage?

-While weight can impact your optimal dosage, there are many other factors that are considered more important.
-The type and severity of your conditions, your body chemistry, how you’re taking CBD, how often you plan on taking CBD, and the type of CBD that you’ll be using (full spectrum, broad spectrum or isolate) are also essential factors.
+Body weight can play a role in determining your optimal dosage, but there are many other factors that come into play as well.
+The type and severity of your conditions, your body chemistry, how you’re taking CBD and the type of CBD product that you’ll be using are also important factors.

 Still Have Questions About CBD Dosing?